Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Radeon R7 250X 2GB should be a bit faster than the Radeon HD 4850 2GB overall. (explain)
+Memory BandwidthTheoretically speaking, the Radeon R7 250X 2GB should perform a small bit faster than the Radeon HD 4850 2GB in general. (explain)

-Texel RateThe Radeon R7 250X 2GB is a lot (more or less 60%) better at anisotropic filtering than the Radeon HD 4850 2GB. (explain)
+Texel RateThe Radeon R7 250X 2GB is much (more or less 60%) faster with regards to anisotropic filtering than the Radeon HD 4850 2GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison